 That happens.

-But, I saw, that their felt, visceral and unique impact. their expression and presence in life, does continue on; it may have very little to do with the fact that their body stops working.
+But, I saw, that their felt, visceral, unique impact. their expression and presence in life, does continue on in us who knew him and for anyone impacted by Lee.
+Lee’s “life” may have very little to do with the fact that their body stops working.

-I could see that a person’s impact, presence and who they were (and are) foundationally being does not stop when their body stops working.
-Their impact, presence and their being….who they were, what they stood for, the contributions they were and made, their foibles and blind spots, and their unique self-expression live on, quite naturally, in us and in the world.
-In particular it lives in the US who are committed to honor the deceased by taking on and discovering the unique gifts the deceased provided in our own lives .For example, Thomas Jefferson and Martin Luther King are human beings whose bodies stopped working.
+I could see that a person’s impact, their felt presence and who they were (and are) foundationally being does not stop when their body stops working.
+Their impact, presence and their being….who they were, what they stood for, the contributions they were and made, their foibles. struggles and blind spots, and their unique self-expression live on, quite naturally, in us and in the world.
+In particular it lives in the US who are committed to honor the deceased by taking on and discovering the unique gifts the deceased provided in our own lives .For example, Thomas Jefferson and Martin Luther King are human beings whose bodies clearly stopped working.
 Yet the presence and impact of these men is everywhere around us.
-And I can ( and do ) take, honor and develop from Thomas Jefferson his endless curiosity with nature and from Dr. King his visionary courage and the guts to make a difference, to move the needle, no matter what.
+And I can ( and do ) to this day take, honor and develop from Thomas Jefferson his endless curiosity with nature and from Dr. King his visionary courage and the guts to make a difference, to move the needle, no matter what.
+I can adopt, incorporate in my own life, that which they inspired in me.
+We peoples do this all the time.

-In this pain, shock and loss of someone we love who is dying and passing on, or has died, it is very, very easy to miss this distinction and this distinction is in fact the case when we look.
-Peoples’ bodies do definitely stop working at the point of death and we can be uncontrollably sad and grief-stricken that their physical presence ….their voice, their touch, their laughing and crying, the unique looks in their eyes, the child in them, what they cared most about, their favorite ways, the work they did, things moved that they touched. and their deeply felt impact in and on our lives, are viscerally real phenomena that can be felt, seen, heard, touched and are deeply missed.
+In this pain, this shock and loss of someone we love who is dying and passing on, or has died, it is very, very easy to miss this distinction as to what happens at death. and this distinction is in fact the case when we look.
+Peoples’ bodies do definitely stop working at the point of death … and we can be uncontrollably sad and grief-stricken that their physical presence ….their voice, their touch, their laughing and crying, their upsets, the unique looks in their eyes, the child in them, what they cared most about, their favorite ways, the work they did, the things that moved that they touched. and their deeply felt impact on our lives, are viscerally real phenomena that can be felt, seen, heard, touched and are deeply missed.
 That is the deep pain of loving and losing someone close.
 We want them here and close, physically and personally.
 That is the pain of life when someone very close to us passes.

 And yet something else happens as we mourn our loss.
 Somehow those we love and those we lose find a way to be present and real in our lives even after they pass.
-My father who was/is also a friend of Lee (Lee was family to us), has been dead for 17 years and yet his presence and impact are very alive and real in many people’s lives, not just mine as his son.
+My father who was/is also a friend of Lee (Lee was family to us), has been dead for since 2004 and yet his presence and impact are very alive and real in many people’s lives, not just mine as his son.
 I am counseled and challenged by his voice almost daily.
-His presence is vivid, vital and undeniable., and other than touching him (which of course I too long for at times as with anyone who has passed ) I feel, see and hear his active presence in and impact on my life is in many ways, almost indistinguishable from his days as “alive.”
+His presence is vivid, vital and undeniable., and other than touching him (which of course I too long for at times ) I feel, see and hear his active presence in and impact on my life in many ways, almost indistinguishable from his days as “alive.”

-To miss this distinction of what lives and dies at the point of death may be to miss life itself.
-Many, many cultures are very clear about this distinction and arguably are better equipped to be and take life and sustenance from what we call death than we are, given who our USA culture says human beings a r e (is the same as ): We think that we a r e, we are so closely identified with, our bodies that other expressions of who we are, before and after dying, seem so often dismissed.
+To miss this distinction as to what lives on ….the presence, impact, the commitments, the love…from what dies at the point of death … their (our) physical bodies … may be to miss life itself.
+Many, many cultures, are very clear about this distinction and arguably are better equipped to be with the ending of life as we know it than maybe we educated Americans are. and We highly evolved Americans think that we a r e our bodies.
+Yep, my body is what I point to when you ask me to point to “me.”
+We are so closely identified with our bodies that other expressions of who we are, before and after dying, can seem often dismissed.
 I came to consider this: Maybe people h a v e a body ( say, a body as a kind of skin envelope in which our creativity, expression and contribution are housed ) and yet people a r e not merely or perhaps even fundamentally their body…….I h a v e a hand and yet I a m not my hand, i.e., I am not simply the same as, or merely reduced to, that part of me, that aspect of me, that I call my hand.
 I am, whether alive or dead, much more than my hand or for that matter, this envelope that I call my body.

-A n d yet ………we all come in this wonderfully familiar package we call our body. which in turn is courted, attended to and presumed to be, in our All-American culture, as the very heart of, essence of, who you are, of whom one is, of whom I am.
+A n d yet ………we all arrive in life inside this wonderfully familiar package we call our body which in turn is courted, attended to and presumed to be, in our All-American go get ’em culture, as the very heart of, essence of, who you are, of whom one is, of whom I am.

 Historical note: When my parents were aging and dying in 2004 and 2005, I asked myself what is this dying all about, at bottom, and I came up with 4 things that I saw were the domains of immediate concern, of what matters to people most around death and here is what I saw.
 We humans seemed most taken with, concerned with: